-1. If I make a contribution in early January 2015, can I claim it on my 2014 taxes?
+1. If I make a contribution in early January, can I claim it on my taxes for the previous year?

-2. If I mail my contribution in December 2014, but it doesn’t reach the church until January 2015, which year should I claim it?
+2. If I mail my contribution in December year x, but it doesn’t reach the church until January year y, which year should I claim it?

-On your 2014 tax return.
+On your “year x” tax return.
 A check that is mailed is deductible in the year the check is mailed (and postmarked), even if it is received early in the next year.
-Example: Mary mails (and postmarks) her check in December 2014.
-The church will not receive the check until January 2015.
-The check is deductible on Mary’s 2014 tax return.

 3. Can I deduct the value of the volunteer work I did for church?